Jx-b/twitter-tracker/README.md

 # twitter-tracker
-A short script to get email alerts when a set of keywords is used on Twitter
+A short script using Mailgun to send email alerts when a set of keywords is used on Twitter